tonyhu-x/exp/grad/mcgill-ling.typ

 my experience different from many others, who may have just as much aspiration to learn a language well but still seem unable to go beyond a certain glass ceiling.

-It is no easy feat to propose a grand theory of ultimate attainment.
+Understanding ultimate attainment may be my "ultimate" goal, but it is no easy feat to propose a grand theory in this subject.
 To gather clues about all the factors at play, one can examine what happens during the learning process itself.
 My independent research project, supervised by Professor Jeffrey Steele,